 At the initial stage the challenge was to secure an agreement from a broad enough array of high fashion brands to be sold on Net-A-Porter while allaying their concerns about degrading customer experience at the same time.
-Natalie Massenet’s first success, which eventually fuelled the growth of Net-A-Porter, was in 2001, when she was able to convince French fashion designer Roland Mouret to sell his collection online on Net-A-Porter.
+Natalie Massenet’s first success, which eventually fueled the growth of Net-A-Porter, happened in 2001, when she was able to convince French fashion designer Roland Mouret to sell his collection online on Net-A-Porter.

 At a corporate level, Richemont, the owner of over a dozen luxury brands, had been seeing an increasing volume of their sales being made through Net-A-Porter.
-This led them to purchase of majority of Net-A-Porter shares in 2010, providing much needed capital for the business to expand its global footprint.
+This led them to purchase a majority of Net-A-Porter shares in 2010, providing much needed capital for the business to expand its global footprint.
 Net-A-Porter has an on-going requirement to secure sales agreements with a critical mass of luxury brands.

-However, the key to maintaining consistent growth has been to innovate into new markets and product lines that have moved the site forward from being simply a high end women’s fashion shop to encompassing mens, discount and children’s wear.
+However, the key to maintaining consistent growth has been to innovate into new markets and product lines that have moved the site forward from being simply a high-end women’s fashion shop to encompassing men’s, discount and children’s wear.
 The guiding principle has remained consistent: A clear, attractive and functional website with high quality after-service and sales.

 Another success factor for Net-A-Porter is their positive approach towards technical investment.
 The technical team is presumably large, both in number and in cost base, but over the long term this investment has given Net-A-Porter its competitive advantage and is a significant barrier for entry for other competitors.
 The effect of having the website development team consistently involved in the company since the early stages and integrating them closely with the buying and merchandising departments has resulted in a positive culture that would be difficult for a competitor to replicate on a large scale in a small time frame.
 This ‘first mover advantage’ has allowed Net-A-Porter to remain ahead of competitors and set the standard of luxury online shopping.